 “In effortlessly lucid prose, Jeanne Marie Laskas tells stories that spellbind precisely because they remind us of the center that quietly holds America together.
 You will fall in love with, want to have a beer with, and maybe shed a tear for, her entire cast of obscure heroes.”

-Formerly a syndicated columnist for The Washington Post Magazine for nearly 15 years, Laskas stories have appeared in The New York Times Magazine, Smithsonian Magazine, O: The Oprah Magazine, Allure, Ladies Home Journal, and many others.
+A syndicated columnist for The Washington Post Magazine for nearly 15 years, Laskas has written for The New York Times Magazine, Smithsonian Magazine, O, The Oprah Magazine, Allure, Ladies Home Journal, and many others.
 She is the voice behind Reader’s Digest’s “Ask Laskas,” where she dispenses wisdom with zero authority but plenty of common sense.
 Her work has been anthologized in Best American Magazine Writing 2008 and Best American Sportswriting 2000, 2002, 2007, 2008, 2011, and 2012.
 She is the winner of more than a dozen Gold Quill Awards for excellence in journalism.
 Her piece on coal mining, “Underworld,” was a finalist for the 2007 National Magazine Awards.

-Laskas teaches creative writing at the University of Pittsburgh, where she is Professor and Director of the Writing Program.
+Laskas teaches creative writing at the University of Pittsburgh, where she is the director of the Writing Center.
 She lives on a horse farm in Pennsylvania with her husband and two children.

 For more information on Jeanne Marie Laskas, please visit www.jeannemarielaskas.com.